giterlizzi/slackman/docs/dbus.md

 ## SlackMan Notifier

-`slackman-notifier(1)` is a D-Bus client for receive Desktop notification via `org.freedesktop.Notification` service for:
+`slackman-notifier(1)` is user-space utility to receive a desktop notification via D-Bus (using `org.freedesktop.Notification` service) for Slackware Security Advisories, ChangeLogs and new packages upgrade.

   - Packages with Security Fix
   - Repositories ChangeLog updates